khoitd1997/custom_fedora/src/cli/README.md

 ### Dependency

 The project uses C++17 features so to compile it, the newer gcc/clang are needed.
-The project uses catch for unit testing as well as cppcheck and cpplint for extra linting, the default cmake won't turn these options on.
+The project uses gtest for unit testing as well as cppcheck and cpplint for extra linting, the default cmake won't turn these options on.

 ```shell
 # library